-Pursuant to the terms of the LLC Agreement, the Fund may make distributions on the Shares in cash or in kind.
+Pursuant to the terms of the LLC Agreement, the Fund may make distributions on the Shares in-cash or in-kind, including in such form as is necessary or permissible for the Fund to facilitate its shareholders' access to any Forked Assets.

-In addition, if the Fund is wound up, liquidated and dissolved, the Manager will distribute to the Shareholders any amounts of the cash proceeds of the liquidation of the Fund's assets remaining after the satisfaction of all outstanding liabilities of the Fund and the establishment of reserves for applicable taxes, other governmental charges and contingent or future liabilities as the Manager will determine.
+In addition, if the Fund is wound up, liquidated and dissolved, the Manager will distribute to the shareholders any amounts of the cash proceeds of the liquidation of the Fund's assets remaining after the satisfaction of all outstanding liabilities of the Fund and the establishment of reserves for applicable taxes, other governmental charges and contingent or future liabilities as the Manager will determine.
 See "Description of the LLC Agreement-Termination of the Fund."
 Shareholders of record on the record date fixed by the Transfer Agent for a distribution will be entitled to receive their pro rata portions of any distribution.

-In 2018, the Fund made certain in-kind distributions in connection with forks in the blockchains for the digital assets they support:
+The Fund did not make any in-kind distributions in connection with forks in the blockchains for the year ended June 30, 2020.